spyked/thetarpit.org/posts/005-gabriel-knight-sins-of-the-fathers.markdown

 Another aspect that kept me hooked was the "little" things, elements of the story, that come up as the story advances, from short poems to the daily astrological forecast.
-Symbols are often present were you least expect them and all these things are tightly integrated so that they give the player a more book-like experience, an experience which is also enhanced by the narrator's rather peculiar voice.
+Symbols are often present where you least expect them and all these things are tightly integrated so that they give the player a more book-like experience, an experience which is also enhanced by the narrator's rather peculiar voice.
 This is more so relevant as the narrator doesn't just